katsel/informatica-2016-arduino/README.md

   * open `Tools -> Board: ...` and select "WeMos D1(Retired)" or "WeMos D1 R2 & mini" according to the name printed on your board
 * USB setup:
   * Connect your Arduino board to the USB port of your computer and choose `Tools -> Port -> /dev/ttyUSB0`.
-  * On Linux: `sudo chmod o+rw /dev/ttyUSB0` to enable read/write to that port as a normal user
+  * On Linux: `sudo chmod o+rw /dev/ttyUSB0` to enable read/write to that port as a normal user.
+  You have to do this each time you disconnect and reconnect the microcontroller.

 ## First example